janos-r/agent-tag-bevy/README.md

 .position(|agent| {...})
 ```

-`.position()` is Rusts' own tool to give you a `Options<T>` with the index where it maybe found something.
+[`.position()`](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html#method.position) is Rusts' own tool to give you a `Options<usize>` with the index where it maybe found something.
 In bevy, if I didn't miss something, if I want to check the first matching entity and continue to use it for other tings, I had to do this with:

 ```rust
 let mut origin: Option<Entity> = None;